transientlunatic/gravpy/docs/example.rst

 GW150914 Example
 =================

-Let's have a quick look at what Grasshopper can do.
+Let's have a quick look at what Gravpy can do.
 In this example we'll have a look at the sensitivities of some of the current and historical interferometers, and then have a look at how GW150914, the first detected gravitational wave event would have looked in the